bentoml/bentoctl/docs/quickstart.md

 ```
 ### Optional Step: Update Deployment

-The section is optional but we will walk through the updatation steps for
+The section is optional but we will walk through the update steps for
 bentoctl.
 If you have some experience with [bentoml's
 quickstart](https://docs.bentoml.org/en/latest/tutorial.html) feel free to try
 it.